 Americans have been taking multivitamin/mineral (MVM) supplements since the early 1940s, when the first such products became available .
 MVMs are still popular dietary supplements and, according to estimates, more than one-third of all Americans take these supplements [1,2].
-MVMs account for almost one-fifth of all purchases of dietary supplements and more than 40% of all sales of vitamin and mineral supplements.
-(Sales of all dietary supplements in the United States totaled an estimated $30.0 billion in 2011.
-This amount included $12.4 billion for all vitamin- and mineral-containing supplements, of which $5.2 billion was for MVMs .)
+MVMs account for almost one-sixth of all purchases of dietary supplements and 40% of all sales of vitamin and mineral supplements.
+(Sales of all dietary supplements in the United States totaled an estimated $36.7 billion in 2014.
+This amount included $14.3 billion for all vitamin- and mineral-containing supplements, of which $5.7 billion was for MVMs .)

 No standard or regulatory definition is available for an MVM supplement—such as what nutrients it must contain and at what levels.
 Therefore, the term can refer to products of widely varied compositions and characteristics .
 These products go by various names, including multis, multiples, and MVMs.
 Manufacturers determine the types and levels of vitamins, minerals, and other ingredients in their MVMs.
 As a result, many types of MVMs are available in the marketplace.